Skip to Content

 • Latex paint is a water-based paint.
 This type of paint dries quickly and is what most people use on the interior walls of their homes.

 • Oil based paint is made with either alkyd (synthetic) or linseed (natural) oils.
-It is more durable than latex paint so it is more frequently used on trim and doors.
-It takes longer to dry and requires chemicals to clean up any paint messes.
+It is more durable than water-based latex paint so it is more frequently used on trim and doors.
+This kind of paint takes longer to dry and requires chemicals to clean up any paint messes.

 How can you tell if paint is oil based or latex?

-If you suspect that the paint in your house is oil-based paint, there is an easy way to check.
+If you suspect that your old house has oil-based surfaces, there is an easy way to check before starting your next painting project.

 You will need denatured alcohol or acetone (nail polish remover) and a cotton ball.
 Add the alcohol to the cotton ball and rub a small area of the painted surface.